Tap tap tap away with these great keyboards for your Android phones and tablets.

 There are a number of great keyboards out there, each with its own features, flaws, and followings.
 There are utterly simplistic keyboards and bleeding-edge keyboards with a longer list of features than some smartphones.
 Finding a keyboard that fits you and your lifestyle can be a bit daunting.

-Whatever your style may be, these are the five keyboards that we think stand above the rest, and may be worthy of composing your LOLs and WTFs.
+Whatever your style may be, these are the five best Android keyboard apps that we think stand above the rest, and may be worthy of composing your LOLs and WTFs.

 For years, SwiftKey soared above Google's included keyboard, and it did — and still does — come preinstalled on many a phone and tablet.
 SwiftKey's prediction methods, called the "fluency engine," has made it the keyboard that many users and editors alike keep coming back to.
 SwiftKey has been pre-loaded on millions of devices over the years, including on flagships like the Samsung Galaxy S4.

 While SwiftKey used to be a paid app, the keyboard itself went free in 2014, instead having its users pay for themes — such as their Frozen theme pack.
 SwiftKey has led the keyboard pack for a while, but it has plenty of competition to keep it on its toes. .

 Swype is to SwiftKey as GM is to Ford.
 Both are established, respected, feature-rich keyboards.
 Swype allows you to swipe out words or whole sentences, and Swype supports typing in two languages at once, for bilingual users.
 Swype offers a free version, but the full version is a dollar, and themes are an additional two dollars apiece.
 For those uninterested in having Elsa on they keyboard, Swype offers sports themes, including Major League Soccer themes.